suchandler96/gem5-NVDLA/README.md

 ### Step 4: Design the memory subsystem architecture as you want
 Currently classic memory models (no ruby memory system) are used in the simulation.
 The major codes describing the memory connection are in `configs/example/arm/devices` which will be imported by the `fs_bigLITTLE_RTL.py` script.
 The codes of interest are in `CpuCluster.addPrivateAccelerator` function, where connecting NVDLA to main memory directly through membus is the default setting.
 This configuration can be changed with two options: `--dma-enable` and `--add-accel-private-cache`.
 These two options are parsed in `devices.py` to connect the memory system.

+# Run more test cases on NVDLA with this framework
+In this repo, we have made it feasible to run more tests on NVDLA software simulation flow OTHER THAN the sanity tests provided with NVDLA.
+For more details, please refer to `bsc-util/nvdla_utilities/README.md`.

 ​
 ## Contributing